project management · Apr 8, 2025

 • Nested Task Lists – Break complex projects into manageable steps.

-• Kanban Boards – Visualize progress and streamline workflow.
+• Kanban Boards – Visualize progress and keep work moving.

 • Real-time Collaboration – Keep everyone on the same page with instant updates.

-• Integration with Google Calendar & Other Apps – Sync tasks seamlessly.
+• Integration with Google Calendar & Other Apps – Sync tasks smoothly.

 • Smart Notifications – Stay updated without overwhelming distractions.